surbhiigoell/C-_Project/README.md

 # C-_project
-this is a simple C++ project made by me in class 12th.
+this is a C++ project made by me in class 12th.

 the project is about tour and travel management system. it has a command line interface.